Peripheral neuropathy is damage to the nerves that connect the spinal cord to the rest of the body.

 - Trauma from nerve compression or inflammation

-- Certain medications, such as chemotherapy treatments for cancer
+- Some medicines, such as chemotherapy treatments for cancer

 - Exposure to cold or radiation

-Health conditions that can damage peripheral nerves include:
+Health problems that can damage these nerves are:

-- Pain, often a burning or sharp, cutting sensation
+- Pain, often a burning or sharp, or cutting feeling

 - Muscle weakness

 - Loss of coordination or balance